Cupmouse/exchangedataset-documentation/docs/libraries/quickstart.md

 ## HTTP Module, Raw API and Replay API

-`exchangedataset-node` have a low-level API for HTTP Endpoints, medium and high-level streaming API.
+`exchangedataset-node`, `exchangedataset-python`, `exdgo` have a low-level API for HTTP Endpoints, medium and high-level streaming API.

 ### HTTP Module